liuning0820/liuning0820.github.io/_posts/2019-03-04-the-devops-handbook-reading-notes.md

 Propagation of expertise and knowledge to rapidly enable and accumulate organizational learning.

 * ChatOps Tools: Use persistent chat room tools, such as Hubot, Slack, and MS Team.
-Instead of Lync and Outlook which are not broadly persistable.
+Instead of Lync and Outlook which are not broadly persisted.
 * Create a single, shared source code repository for entire organization.
 * Encourage experimentation. "buoys, not boundaries.”